omise/omise-flask-example/README.md

 # Omise &hearts; Flask

-Integrate the Omise payment gateway into your Python Flask app to enable a convenient payment option for your users.
+Integrate the Omise payment gateway into your Python Flask app to enable convenient payment options for your users.

 [Flask](https://flask.palletsprojects.com/en/1.1.x/) is a minimal web application framework written in Python that pairs well with our Python library [omise-python](https://github.com/omise/omise-python).
 While this tutorial walks through some aspects of integration with Omise, it is not meant to be a comprehensive Flask or omise-python tutorial.

-*If you run into any issues regarding this tool and the functionality it provides, consult the frequently asked questions in our [comprehensive support documents](https://www.omise.co/support).*
+*If you run into any issues regarding this tool and the functionality it provides, consult the frequently asked questions in our [support documents](https://www.omise.co/support).*
 *If you can't find an answer there, post a question in our [forum](https://forum.omise.co/c/development) or [email our support team](mailto:support@omise.co).*

 ## Requirements